dzimine/greengo/README.md

     vagrant destroy
     ```

-> NOTE: If you create a new group but keep the GreenGrass Core in Vagrant VM,
+> NOTE: If you create a new group but keep the GreenGrass Core in the Vagrant VM,
 > you must update it with newly generated certificates and `config.json` file
-> before deploying the group.
+> before deploying the group, and also reset deployment by getting
+> the `deployments/group/group.json` back to virgin.
+>
-> Run `/vagrant/scripts/update_ggc.sh` from the Vagrant VM.
+> Run `/vagrant/scripts/update_ggc.sh` from the Vagrant VM to do it all.

 # Details

-Coming...
-Stay tuned.
+## Check the deployment
+How to be sure ~~everything~~ something works?
+Follow this:

+1. Create greengrass group in AWS IoT: `greengo create`.
+1. Prepare GGC on the VM: update certificates, reset `group.json`, restart the `greengrassd`.
+1. Deploy with `greengo deploy`.
+Check:
+    * Check the deployment status, should be 'Success'
+    * Check the GGC logs `runtime.log` and `python_runtime.log` under `/greengrass/ggc/var/log/system`.
+Runtime log should have a line about starting your lambda, or an error why the funtion is not started.
+In many cases (like not enough memory for Lambda), the deployment is 'Success' but the function fails to start, the errors are only in `runtime.log`.
+    ```
+    [2018-03-31T08:48:40.57Z][INFO]-Starting worker arn:aws:lambda:us-west-2:000000000000:function:GreengrassHelloWorld:12
+    ```
+    * Check your own Lambda log deep under `/greengrass/ggc/var/log/system`.
+    * Check the greengrassd process.
+Depending on deployment you might have several.
+      ```ps aux | grep greengrassd````

+1. Check the MQTT topic

 # When something goes wrong
 Yes, it's not *if* but *when* somethings throws out, leaving the setup in half-deployed,